The basic principle of PCR

 PCR procedure

-Qualitative PCR detection
+Qualitative PCR tests

 Example